Reviews You Can Rely On

 Upper Comfort

 The Adrenaline GTS 24 has a very comfortable, soft mesh upper that provides an easy fit.
-However, it ran a little warmer than average.
-Overall, we have no complaints about the upper.
-It works and is reasonably plush, which is a good fit for a shoe designed to simply log the miles.
+However, it ran a little warmer than average and had less breathability.
+Overall, we have no complaints about the upper; it works and is reasonably plush, which is suitable for a shoe designed to log miles.

 Credit: Natalie Kafader